School of Chemical and Environmental Engineering

 According to the university studies regulations, the 10th semester is free of courses and intended for work on the diploma thesis, which is a requirement for the completion of undergraduate studies.
 Students who have completed the eighth semester and have less than ten courses left to complete the course requirements may start working on their thesis in order to complete it by the end of the 10th semester.

-The topic of the diploma thesis may fall into a wide range of fields of specialization within Environmental Engineering.
-The objective of the thesis is twofold: first, to introduce undergraduate students to research and second, to further develop the science of Environmental Engineering.
+The topic of the diploma thesis may fall into a wide range of fields of specialization within Chemical Engineering or Environmental Engineering.
+The objective of the thesis is twofold: first, to introduce undergraduate students to research and second, to further develop the science of Chemical Engineering and Environmental Engineering.

 Thesis topics and a brief description of the study objectives for each topic are drafted by the School Faculty each academic year, and are available at the Secretariat.